-You may receive assistance from outside sources, such as scholarships from organizations, state agencies, the federal government, employee tuition waivers or other tuition assistance and discount programs.
-Students must report the type and amount of any outside aid resources to University Financial Aid.
-If you have been offered aid to meet your need and you receive additional outside assistance, federal regulations require that your financial aid package be reviewed, and adjusted if necessary.
+You may receive assistance from outside sources, such as scholarships from organizations, state agencies, or the federal government, or employee tuition waivers or other tuition assistance and discount programs.
+Students must report the type and amount of any aid to University Financial Aid that does not appear in your financial aid package.
+If you have been offered aid in a financial aid package to meet your need and additional assistance is revealed, federal regulations require that your financial aid package be reviewed, and adjusted if necessary.